awslabs/aws-greengrass-labs-node-red-app-cli/README.md

 You can provide the listed options as parameters on the command line, or you can leave them empty and you will be prompted to provide the necessary values.

+Options:
 * --reset                          resets the previously cached values
+* -rv, --runtimeVersion <version>  version of Node-RED runtime component to use, x.y.z or AUTO for latest version
 * -d, --dataFolder <folder>        the data folder for Node-RED
 * -n, --name <name>                component name
 * -a, --author <name>              the name of the author of the component
 * -v, --version <version>          component version
 * --prepackageDeps                 pre-package dependencies
+* --no-prepackageDeps              pre-package dependencies
 * --softDependencies <deps>        list of soft dependencies
 * --hardDependencies <deps>        list of hard dependencies
-*  -rt, --runtime <type>      the runtime component to use (choices: "container", "npm")
+* -rt, --runtime <type>            type of Node-RED runtime component (choices: "container", "npm")
-*  -rv, --runtimeVersion <v>  the version of the runtime component
+* -V, --version                    output the version number
 * -h, --help                       display help for command

-## Runtimes

-You can use either the Node-RED container runtime (`community.greegrass.nodered.container`) or an npm runtime (`community.greengrass.nodered`).
-The component used must have been published to your account Greengrass repo for the deployment to succeed.

-When using the container runtime, you need to explicitly add the component to the deployment and specify the system user `1000` and group `1000` under the component deployment configuration options.

 ## Components

 Node-RED flows are saved in the `userDir` specified when running Node-RED.
 The `userDir` location on the local host must be specified with the `--data` option and can be absolute or relative to the folder where the tool is run.

+In case you used the previous docker example the data folder would be located in  `$PWD/data`.
+In case you are running the command from then $PWD folder, you can omit the `--data` flag altogether since `./data` is used as default.

-This data folder contains the flows, the encrypted credentials used by the flow, the Node-RED settings, the runtime configuration and all the additional node_modules that have been installed via the Node-RED palette.
+This data folder contains the flows, the encrypted credentials used by the flow, the Node-RED settings, the runtime configuration and all the additional NodeJS modules that have been installed via the Node-RED palette.

 The tool creates two components from this configuration data:

-* a flows component
+* a flows component: contains the flows configuration
-* a nodes component
+* a nodes component: contains the additional NodeJS modules installed by 3rd party nodes used in the flow

 The two components are named according to the `--name` provided, appending `.flows` and `.nodes` respectively.

+The components version can be provided explicitly, or you can let the tool to determine the version by specifying the value `AUTO`.
+When specifying a version other than `AUTO`, both components will get the same version.

-When specifying a version other than `AUTO` The flows component is dependent on the same version of the nodes component and the versions of the two components are maintained in-sync.
+The flows component is dependent on the nodes component and on a runtime component (`container` or `npm`).
+You can specify a version for the runtime on which to depend on, or specify `AUTO` to select the latest version available.

-When using `AUTO`, the nodes components dependency is set to `">0.0.0"`, which is equivalent to get the latest version.
-The deployment tool (`ggcli`) will calculate the appropriate component version for the two components when uploading them.
-In this case the component versions might get out of sync.

-AWS IoT Greengrass does not allow to create a new component with an existing version: you need to first delete the existing version in order to create a new one with the same version value.
-We do not recommend to do this, since it can cause issues when deploying the same component and version but with different content to the device.

 ### Flows component

 The flows component (postfixed with `.flow`) consists of the `flows.json` and `flows_cred.json`.

-The credentials in `flows_cred.json` are encrytped using a randomly generated key (which is stored in `.config.runtime.json`).
+The credentials in `flows_cred.json` are encrypted using a randomly generated key (which is stored in `.config.runtime.json`).
 In order to allow the decoding of the credentials on the target devices, the tool copies the randomly generated key into `settings.js` unless there is a user defined key already specified.

 ### Nodes component

 The nodes component can be built in 2 ways:

-1. with only `package.json`
+1. with only a `package.json` file specifying the dependencies
-2. prepackaging the `node_modules` folder from the dev environment
+2. packaging the `node_modules` folder from the dev environment

-In option one the component call the Node-RED admin API to add the new packages.
-The packages must be available through `npmjs.org`.
+When using option 1, the component, once deployed on the device, calls the Node-RED admin API to add the packages specified in the `package.json` file.
+The packages must be available through `npmjs.org`, and `npmjs.org` site must be reachable by the device.
+Node-RED takes care of downloading and installing the dependencies.

-If you are deploying private packages, or test packages, you can use option 2, which also uses the Node-RED API but install the local copies of the packages.
-Another use of option 2 is to deploy the additional packages without depending on `npmjs.org`.
+If you are deploying private packages, test packages, or the device does not have access to `npmjs.org` you should use option 2.
+It uses the Node-RED API but instead of asking Node-RED to get the packages from `npmjs.org` it passes the path to the local copies of the packages provided by the nodes component.

-Option 2 minimize the downtime of the device when a deployment is performed, since the download of the packages by Node-RED when using option 1 is run after the previous Node-RED application has been stopped and the downtime will be dependent on the network speed available from the device and the size of the npm modules to be downloaded.
+Option 2 minimizes the downtime of the device when a deployment is performed, since the installation of the packages by Node-RED is run after the previous Node-RED application has been stopped and the downtime will be dependent on the network speed available from the device and the size of the npm modules to be downloaded.

 ## Cloud components

-The tool only creates the local artifacts and recipes for the components that are needed to deploy the Node-RED flows to a Greengrass via the selected Greengrass Node-RED runtime component.
+The tool only creates the local artifacts and recipes for the components that are needed to deploy the Node-RED flows to a AWS IoT Greengrass device running one of the AWS IoT Greengrass Node-RED runtime component.

-To deploy the component to the devices you need to publish them to the cloud and deploy them to the devices.
+To deploy the component to the devices you need to first publish them to the cloud and then deploy them to the devices.

-The recommended way to do this is to use the Greengrass development kit.
+The recommended way to do this is to use the AWS IoT Greengrass development kit.

-To create component version and upload artifacts, the Greengrass development kit requires AWS IAM credentials available to the shell process where it is running.
+To create component version and upload artifacts, the AWS IoT Greengrass development kit requires AWS IAM credentials available to the shell process where it is running.
 These can be provided using environment variables, profiles or EC2 profiles.

 When running from your laptop we recommend using profiles.